DrRic/RuleBaseDiscovery/README.md

 # RuleBaseDiscovery
-The Home page for Rule Base Discovery Data Consultancy
+The home page for Rule Base Discovery.
+A data consultancy